CyberMind-FR/cybermind-fr.github.io/source/services/index.md

 **CyberMind**

-Accompagnement en Solutions Innovantes.
+Support in Innovative Solutions.

-Conceptions et Développements en Logiciels Libres.
+Designs and Developments in Free Software.

-Solutions de CyberSécurité de type Conseils et Développements :
+Consulting and Development Cybersecurity Solutions:
-- Développement et logiciels libres : *Développement spécifiques, sur mesure, de solutions libres et opensources*
+- Development and free software: * Specific, tailor-made development of free and open source solutions *
-- Conseil en CyberSécurité : *Conseil, expertise, audit et veille technologique*
+- CyberSecurity Consulting: *Advice, expertise, audit and technology watch*
-- Assistance informatique : *Infogérance, supervision, télé-assistance*
+- IT assistance: *Outsourcing, supervision, tele-assistance*

-Tarifs : ~ 2.000 € \ Jour (+frais)
+Rates: ~ €2,000 \ Day (+ fees)